 Michael Hunter Schwartz

-In January 2024, National Jurist Magazine named Dean Schwartz the 9th Most Influential Person in Legal Education.
+In January 2024, National Jurist Magazine named Schwartz the 9th Most Influential Person in Legal Education.
 He was also ranked on the list in 2014, 2015, and 2016.
-Dean Schwartz’s Contracts course was selected by the Institute for the Advancement of the American Legal System as “an innovative course that reflects exemplary innovative teaching.”
+Professor Schwartz’s Contracts course was selected by the Institute for the Advancement of the American Legal System as “an innovative course that reflects exemplary innovative teaching.”
 In 2019, Schwartz was one of 30 CLEO Edge Award Honorees in the Education category, underscoring his transformative contributions to the field.

 Before his deanship at McGeorge School of Law, Schwartz was dean at the University of Arkansas at Little Rock William H. Bowen School of Law in Little Rock, Arkansas from 2013-2017.
 He taught at Washburn University School of Law in Topeka, Kansas from 2006-2013, where he also served as the law school’s Associate Dean for Faculty Development and the Co-Director of the Institute for Law Teaching and Learning.